Andy-Huangg/CourseConnect/README.md

 ## Introduction

 Course Connect is a full‑stack web application that lets university students communicate in real time.
-Users can join course‑specific chatrooms to discuss topics anonymously and opt into a **Study Buddy** feature for private one‑on‑one collaboration.
+Users can join course‑specific chatrooms to discuss topics anonymously and opt into a Study Buddy feature for private one‑on‑one collaboration.

 ## Relation to the Networking Theme

-By enabling real‑time course chat and anonymous peer pairing, Course Connect directly supports the **Networking** theme, helping students build connections, share knowledge, and form study partnerships in a low‑barrier environment.
+By enabling real‑time course chat with anonymity and peer pairing, Course Connect directly supports the Networking theme, helping students build connections, share knowledge, and form study partnerships in a low‑barrier environment.

 ## Unique Features